The zero waste trend is everywhere right now. Wondering how to go zero waste yourself? Read on!

 - Reduce your food waste.
 I love to batch cook – I have a set of five or six meals that I cook once a month or so in a batch big enough for at least two meals.
 The leftovers get put in the freezer and pulled out again as needed.
 We’re not where I want us to be yet, but this is one of the areas I feel most confident.
 Anybody can do it!
 My favourite bulk recipe is my Easy Vegetable Curry.
 It works with almost any vegetable – I’ve not yet found anything that couldn’t go in it.

 - Buy food in bulk.
 Buying food in bulk can often mean less packaging as you aren’t buying lots of little sets of packaging.
-Some foods bought in bulk come in better kinds of packaging too – rice bought in 500g packs come in plastic, while 5/10kg packs come in strong brown paper sacks.
+Some foods bought in bulk come in better kinds of packaging too – rice bought in 500g packs come in plastic, while larger packs often come in strong brown paper sacks.
 If you don’t think you’d get through that much, pool with another family or two and divide the cost.

 - Rethink your cosmetics.
 I’m not saying you should be making everything yourself (wouldn’t it be great if we had time?) but think about everything you use.
 Do you need to use all of it?
 The capsule wardrobe is making a comeback and there’s no reason a capsule makeup bag couldn’t be a thing too.
 Another thing to think about is items such as cotton wool pads and facial wipes.
 You could make reusable versions of these – I made a reusable cleansing pad in about 20 mins with no sewing experience at all!

 - Leave the waste in the shop.
 When buying school uniform for my sons, I noticed how many hangers I was trying to cram into my bag.
 I already have all the hangers I need at home and as far as I know they aren’t recyclable.
 I started taking the clothes off.
 The assistant hadn’t asked if I wanted the hangers, but when she saw me taking the clothes off the hangers she followed my lead.